 Archiving refers to backing up a single patient's records to an alternate storage device.
-BTE strongly suggests using a DirectCD formatted CD-RW for archiving.
-A 3.5" diskette will be too small for most records, and archiving to the hard drive will not gain you any advantage if the hard drive fails.
+BTE strongly suggests using a CD for archiving.
+Archiving to the hard drive will not gain you any advantage if the hard drive fails.

 Before you archive a subject, check to see that the back-up media is pointing to the desired drive.
-The CD drive (D:) or floppy disk drive(A:) is recommended.
-To do this, select File from the top menu bar, then select Select Backup Media.
+The CD drive (D:) or floppy disk drive (A:) is recommended.
+To do this, select File from the top menu bar, then choose Select Backup Media.
 The following window will appear:

-Click on the $\mathbf{\nabla}$ and select the desired drive.
-Then click OK.
+Click on the ▼ and select the desired drive.
+Then click OK